Authentication, Authorisation and Accounting

 ID

-Configure the login authentication method and enter its configuration context:
+Configure the authentication chain and enter its configuration context:

 Syntax

-Set authentication method to be used for login requests on the device.
+Set zero or more authentication methods to be used for login requests on the device.
+NOTE: Order matters

 no